← Back to 史記

 沿

 Kings accomplish merit and make music; they govern and establish ritual.
 Those whose merit is great have the complete music; those whose governance is clear have the complete ritual.
 Shield-axe dancing is not complete music.
-Offering cooked food and sacrificing is not penetrating ritual.
+To offer cooked food and perform sacrifices is not, by itself, to comprehend ritual.
 The Five Emperors had different times and did not follow each other's music.
 The Three Kings had different ages and did not copy each other's ritual.
 Music to the extreme then sorrowful; ritual coarse then partial.
 As for those who cultivate music without sorrow and complete ritual without partiality, is it not only the great sages?
 Heaven is high and earth is low; the ten thousand things are scattered and different, and ritual regulation proceeds.
-Flowing without ceasing, uniting and transforming, and music arises.
+As this flow continues without ceasing, things unite and transform, and music arises.
 Spring creates and summer grows—this is benevolence.
 Autumn gathers and winter stores—this is righteousness.
 Benevolence approaches music; righteousness approaches ritual.
 Music cultivates harmony; it leads the spirits and follows heaven.
 Ritual distinguishes appropriateness; it resides with ghosts and follows earth.
-Therefore sages make music to respond to heaven and make ritual to match earth.
+Therefore, sages make music to respond to heaven and make ritual to match earth.
 Ritual and music clearly complete—heaven and earth are governed.

 17

 Heaven is honored and earth is humble—ruler and minister are established.
 High and low are already arrayed; noble and base are positioned.
 Movement and stillness have constancy; small and great differ.
 Directions gather by kind and things divide by group; then the natures and destinies differ.
-In heaven it forms images; on earth it forms shapes.
-Thus, ritual is the heaven and earths distinction.
+In heaven, it forms images; on earth, it forms shapes.
+Thus, ritual is the distinction between Heaven and Earth.
 Earth qi ascends and heaven qi descends; yin and yang rub against each other; heaven and earth shake each other.
 They drum with thunder; arouse with wind and rain; move with the four seasons; warm with sun and moon.
 And the hundred things' transformations arise.
 Thus, music is heaven and earth's harmony.

 18